oxfordroadmapping/country-profiles-clean-up-zh_hant/central-asia/uzbekistan.md

 khumo (mythical bird); national colors: blue, white, red, green

 ### 國歌
-- `name`: "O'zbekiston Respublikasining Davlat Madhiyasi" (National Anthem of the Republic of Uzbekistan)
+- `名稱`: "O'zbekiston Respublikasining Davlat Madhiyasi" (National Anthem of the Republic of Uzbekistan)
-- `lyrics/music`: Abdulla ARIPOV/Mutal BURHANOV
+- `歌詞／音樂`: Abdulla ARIPOV/Mutal BURHANOV
 **note**:  adopted 1992; after the fall of the Soviet Union, Uzbekistan kept the music of the anthem from its time as a Soviet Republic but adopted new lyrics

 ### 國家級遺產